 Announce that today they can literally erase meanness by replacing unkind words with happier words of their own.
 Allow students to use brightly colored markers to replace the words they choose to erase.

-When students comment that there are still lots of “black and blue” words, ask them, “What would happen if another group of students were also able to erase words?”
+Once every student has a turn erasing and replacing a word, there will still be some original words remaining on the board.
+When students comment that there are still lots of black and blue words, ask them, “What would happen if another group of students were also able to erase words?”
 This should help them understand that they can’t “erase” all meanness and bullying by themselves, but their efforts can make a BIG difference.